 2. Application of Procedure

-Volunteers foster strong school and community relationship and support learning opportunities for students.
+Volunteers foster strong school and community relationships and support learning opportunities for students.
 This procedure applies to any person, including staff, who are engaged in school related activities on a voluntary basis and outlines the use of the appropriate Vulnerable Sector Check and Annual Offence Declaration checks for staff and volunteers in our schools.

 A vulnerable sector screening may provide the following information:

-criminal record (adult and/or young offender, including summary offences);
+- criminal record (adult and/or young offender, including summary offences);

-outstanding charges;
+- outstanding charges;

-probation, prohibition, and other judicial orders which are in effect;
+- probation, prohibition, and other judicial orders which are in effect;

-convictions/pending charges under Child and Family Services Act; and
+- convictions/pending charges under Child and Family Services Act; and

-suspect/culprit information, where the release of such will not hinder any ongoing investigation.
+- suspect/culprit information, where the release of such will not hinder any ongoing investigation.

 3. Responsibilities